 Start by identifying annual timelines well in advance to allow adequate time for gathering and reviewing feedback.
 To get a fully informed picture, collect and compile feedback from:

-When you ask for feedback, include specific requests about legal matters, time periods, or projects known to the reviewer.
+When you ask for feedback on your performance, include specific requests about legal matters, time periods, or projects known to the reviewer.
 Ask for both positive and improvement-track input, such as how time, talents, or expertise:

 Just as discovery is critical to building strategic arguments for legal matters, preparation is king for annual review cycles.
 Once you understand your firm’s schedule, process, and tools, build them into your calendar and collect vital data and constructive feedback for reviews as a regular part of your work process.